dwarry/ldap-spring-boot/README.md

 # ldap-spring-boot

-This application can run standalone or can be deployed to various PAAS solutions (e.g. to PCF) and can be connected to LDAP in order to enable users to change their password
+This application can run standalone or can be deployed to various PAAS solutions (e.g. to PCF) and can be connected to LDAP in order to enable users to change their password, this assumeas that all users are in the same directoy structure

 In order to connect it against LDAP you need to set some environment variables:

-* url is the url to the LDAP istallation including the port, default is "localhost:3890"
+* url - the url to the LDAP istallation including the port but without the protocol, default is "localhost:3890"
 * cnsuffix will be added to the username, add the parameters there you need to find the entry in your directory default is ", ou=users,dc=example,dc=com" which leads to "cn=test, ou=users,dc=example,dc=com" for a user test
 * ssl use ssl or not, default is "false"
 * basename default is dc=example,dc=com